Kattis91/what-is-cooking/README.md

   - estimated time of cooking;
   - "View Recipe" button.

-- By clicking on each recipe, the user redirects to a page containing detailed information about that specific recipe.
+- By clicking the "View Recipe" button, the user redirects to a page containing detailed information about that specific recipe.

 #### Recipe detail page